1981 Philippine presidential election and referendum: Campaign

 The opposition, as early as April, had decided to boycott the election.
 The United Nationalist Democratic Organization (UNIDO), the main opposition umbrella group, wanted to clean the voters' list, a revamping of the Commission on Elections, a campaign to be held nationwide and that UNIDO accredited as a minority party.
 Marcos did not accept the demands which led UNIDO to call for a boycott.
 This caused for Marcos to be reportedly dismayed as he could not legitimize the election without a viable opposition candidate.
 UNIDO also refused to participate as Benigno Aquino Jr. (who was in exile in Massachusetts) was not allowed to participate since only people fifty years old or older were allowed to participate (Aquino was 48 years old at the time).

 Marcos instructed Nacionalista Party president Jose Roy to find a token candidate to oppose him.
 The Nacionalista Party was then a moribund political entity because Marcos, who was elected twice before under its banner, had alternately lured and coerced the vast majority its members to his new Kilusang Bagong Lipunan.
 The Nacionalista Party chose former Defense Secretary and Bulacan governor Alejo Santos as their standard bearer.
 Santos, who was appointed by Marcos as chairman of the board of the Philippine Veterans Bank, had Francisco Tatad, Marcos' former information minister, as his campaign manager.
-The other main candidate was Bartolome Cabangbang of the Federalist Party, whose platform was for the Philippines to become the 51st state of the United States.
+The other main candidate was Bartolome Cabangbang of the Federal Party, whose platform was for the Philippines to become the 51st state of the United States.

 With UNIDO pressing for a boycott, the government issued a statement that abstention was a mortal sin; the Archbishop of Manila, Cardinal Jaime Sin responded that the people "were free to exercise their moral judgment whether to vote or not."
 Those who did not vote on the April plebiscite were issued summons to force them to vote.
-Marcos won overwhelmingly, but with people remembering the American colonial era and wanting a change from the martial law conditions, Cabangbang surprisingly got 4% of the vote.